joshuago78/shapes/README.md

 # Shapes

-This is a teaching repository for IS289 - Web Development at the UCLA School of Library & Information Science.
+This is a teaching repository for an introductory programming course I teach at UCLA (IS271).

 It is intended to teach students the following best practices in software development:
 - Version Control, including: